TomBugnon/deNEST/README.md

     - `plot_connection` (bool): Whether connections of that connection model should be plotted during a `Simulation.plot_connections()` call. (default `True`)
-    - `weight_gain` (float): Scales the connection's synapse model's default weight.
-The actual connection weight is equal to the synapse defaults, multiplied by this parameter and the source layer's `weight_gain` parameter.
-    - All other parameters (`kernel`, `mask`, ...) define the topological or connections and will be passed to nest.topology.ConnectLayers() .
+    - All other parameters (`kernel`, `mask`, `weights`...) define the topological connections and will be passed to nest.topology.ConnectLayers() without modification.
 These parameters are ignored in the case of connections 'from_file', and interpreted similarly in 'rescaled connections' as in topological connections.
-    - **Important**: There shouldn't be a `weight` entry in these parameters!
-        The weight is set from the synapse defaults and scaled by the source Layer's and the Connection's `weight_gain` parameters.
   - `topology` (leaf): Should contain a `connections` parameter consisting in a list of dictionary describing population(/layer)-to-population(/layer) connections.
 Each item specifies a list of source layers and target layers.